AØKA08020U Industrial Organization (P)

 Timetable and venue:

-To see the time and location of lectures and exercise classes please press the link/links under "Se skema" (See schedule) at the right side of this page (F means Spring).
-The lectures is shown in each link.
+To see the time and location of lectures and exercise classes please press the link/links under "Timetable"/"Se skema" at the right side of this page (F means Spring).
+The lectures are shown in each link.

 You can find the similar information in English at